-Bank information is required if you elected Electronic Funds Transfer for your Distribution Method.
+Only complete this section if you selected EFT.
+Please provide your bank information below.
 If any information is missing your request may be delayed.

-A copy of a BLANK voided check is required in order for funds to be distributed electronically.
-Attach copy of a BLANK voided check below.
-If a copy of a BLANK voided check is not received or is not in good order, the distribution will be mailed via check to your address of record.
-The entire BLANK voided check must be visible.
-Starter checks are not acceptable.
+A copy of a blank voided check is required in order for funds to be distributed electronically.
+Attach copy of a voided check below.
+If a copy of a voided check is not received, the distribution will be mailed via check to your address of record.